jaimiles23/Multiplication-Medley/README.md

 )
 ```

 A single item is sampled from each message tuple to create the noun phrase (DET, JJ, NN).
-While speech construction requires careful consideration of sentence structure and semantics to avoid unnatural responses, successful implementation increases response variety multiplicatively.
+Speech construction requires careful consideration of sentence structure and semantics to avoid unnatural responses.
+However, successful implementation increases response variety multiplicatively.
 The speech construction for the above noun phrase yields 12 response permutations.

 ## Major changes to implement